SaiManvithaNadella/AI-Edumate/README.md

 ### API Documentation
 - The API documentation is available through Swagger UI at /docs when running the backend server.

-### Contributing
-- We welcome contributions!
-Please see our Contributing Guidelines for details.

-### License
-- This project is licensed under the MIT License - see the LICENSE file for details.

 ### Support
-- For support, please email support@aiedumate.com or open an issue in the GitHub repository.
+- For support, please email ft44056@umbc.edu or open an issue in the GitHub repository.

 ### Acknowledgments

 - OpenAI for providing AI capabilities
 - The education community for feedback and suggestions
+- UMBC Alex Brown Center for Entrepreneurship and Innovation for PNC Scholards Fund to work on this product.
 - All contributors who have helped shape this platform